 Five misconceptions that prevented me from rolling my R's

-The rolled R isn't really that tricky of a sound.
-It's awkward to figure out at first, but if you figure it out once, it'll quickly become second nature.
+The rolled R isn't a really mechanically complex sound.
+It's awkward to figure out at first, and incredibly frustrating, but if you figure it out once, it'll quickly become second nature.
 On my route to figuring out how to make this sound, a handful of things held me up.

 That in mind, please know:

 - Everybody can make this sound—it's not genetic, or anything like that